Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

 prepare_data
 ^^^^^^^^^^^^
-Use this method to do things that might write to disk or that need to be done only from a single GPU in distributed settings.
+Use this method to do things that might write to disk or that need to be done only from a single process in distributed settings.

 - download